Commonwealth Freedom of Movement Advertisement

 Despite these guides being Dell based.
 The instructions on this page should work for all Windows 7 OEM Licenses and Retail Licenses.

 The Windows 7 SP1 .isos from Microsoft’s Techbench are unbranded and can hence be used with any Windows 7 OEM or Retail License.
 The ABR cert files are available for most OEMs allowing you to utilised OEM System Locked Preinstallation (Offline BIOS based Product Activation).

-For Dell Systems updated Dell Windows 7 Reinstallation with “SP2” .isos are recommended.
+For Dell Systems updated Dell Windows 7 Reinstallation with PSP2 April 2016 Media Refresh .isos are recommended.
 These updated images are recommended for use in a Dell system as they have increased driver support and automatically apply Dell OEM System Locked Preinstallation.
-Details how to update the Microsoft Commercial OEM or Microsoft Retail .isos will be given at the end of this guide.
+Details how to Update the Microsoft Commercial OEM or Microsoft Retail .isos will be given at the end of this guide.

 The Free Upgrade to Windows 10 RS1

 Microsoft are keen for you to Upgrade to Windows 10.
 The Upgrade is Free and you may directly Clean Install Windows 10 RS1 (version 1607) or later:

 See Download Windows 10 RS1 OEM and Retail .iso for more details on Clean Installation (recommended) or alternatively Upgrading to Windows 10 RS1 for more details on Upgrading (less recommended due to performance losses).

 - Windows 7 with Service Pack 1 OEM and Retail Downloads from Microsoft’s Techbench